abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Question:** Is this really valid?
 Why?
 Check the definition.

+If you still aren't convinced, check this out:
-This is because there is a function between a subset and a its set, and the empty set is a subset of any other set.
+1. There is a function between a subset and a its superset
+2. The empty set is a subset of any other set.

+So, evidently, this function has to exist!

 **Question:** What about the other way around.
 Are there functions with the empty set as a target as opposed to its source?